bajwan/263/sorting/PITCHME.md

 [Cards](https://deck-of-cards.js.org/)
 ---
 We will go through Heapsort fairly quickly, since we discussed the concepts of a heap in depth while learning about Priority Queues.
-Heapsort works by building a heap, which is an O(n) operation and then performing n ```deleteMin()``` operations which take O(log n) each.
+Heapsort works by building a heap, which is an O(n) operation, and then performing n ```deleteMin()``` operations which take O(log n) each.
 ---
 Our natural inclination is to create a new array to store the sorted elements as we delete them from the heap.
 It turns out we don't need to do this.
 Each call to ```deleteMin()``` is going to reduce the size of the heap by one; we can store the element removed in that spot.
 ---